 (1) Vinegar is a great, cheap way to remove product build-up that accumulates in your hair over time from the use of heavy conditioners, hair sprays, gels/mousses, and residual waxes (a common ingredient in most shampoos and conditioners).
 Try apple cider vinegar full-strength.
 Heat it up in microwave first and then apply it w/ a squirt bottle to dry (product-free) hair.
 Use a fine-toothed comb to work vinegar into hair strands as much as possible.
 Then, wrap hair in shower cap (or plastic bag) and wait 30 mins.
 Wash w/ a 'Clarifying' shampoo (2x) afterward to thoroughly cleanse hair and eliminate vinegar odor.

 I just tried putting coon tails in my hair with a black sharpie, and I slipped.
 I just washed it out really good with lots of soap and I blow dried the piece of hair of which the marker was on, and most of it came out.
-One more wash and it should come out, for sure, but after you was it make sure to dry the piece of hair or the whole head.

 Oh, my god, your daughter is brilliant!
 Such a great idea!
 (I am serious)